DaleDunlop/Cyber-Security-Penetration-Testing/Active Directory (AD)/Active Directory.md

-# WHat is Active Directory?
+# What is Active Directory?

 ~~~
 Active Directory is a collection of machines and servers connected inside of domains, that are a collective part of a bigger forest of domains, that make up the Active Directory network.
 Active Directory contains many functioning bits and pieces,